Catamenial Anaphylaxis: Why Your Allergy Spikes During Your Period

 Is catamenial anaphylaxis the same as progesterone allergy?

 They are closely related but not identical.
 Catamenial anaphylaxis describes the cyclical pattern of severe allergic reactions, while progesterone hypersensitivity refers specifically to an immune-mediated reaction to endogenous progesterone.
+Progesterone sensitivity is one potential mechanism behind catamenial anaphylaxis.

 How common is catamenial anaphylaxis in the UK?

 It is considered rare, with relatively few cases formally documented in medical literature.
 However, some experts believe it may be under-recognised, particularly when cyclical symptoms are attributed solely to other causes.
+Greater awareness among both patients and healthcare professionals may lead to improved identification.

 Should I get tested during a specific phase of my cycle?